• Skip to primary navigation

 Can I freeze this cherry tomato sauce?

-Recipe origins
+Recipe Origins

-Ever since I can remember, baked cherry tomatoes were always “a thing”.
+Ever since I can remember, roasted cherry tomatoes were always “a thing”.
 My mom would simply drizzle them with some olive oil and pop them in the oven with a few herbs.
 They were often served as a side dish with zucchini frittata or simply tossed in a salad.

-Throughout my professional career as a dietitian, I was fortunate to work with so many colleagues that were so passionate about food.
+Throughout my professional career as a dietitian, I was fortunate to work with so many colleagues who were so passionate about food.
 Needless to say, Monday morning conversations were mostly about what everyone did, specifically what they baked or cooked.

 Following the suggestion of one of my colleagues, who, by the way is one of the best cooks I know, I began to make tomato sauce with cherry tomatoes.